Hambalieu/can-of-books-frontend/README.md

 Finish time: 8:30

-Actual time needed to complete: 60 mins
+Actual time needed to complete: 60 mins<br></br>

+## lab 13 Updates

+Name of feature: Added Updates to our App

+Estimate of time needed to complete: 2

+Start time: 1:20

+Finish time: 2:20
+Actual time needed to complete: 1